-4.5.3 Entity private key compromise procedures
+4.5.3 Private key compromise procedures

-In the event that any private key is reasonably suspected of compromise or misuse, a controlled key rollover is performed as follows:
+In the event that any private key is reasonably suspected of compromise, a controlled key rollover is performed as follows:

 - If a ZSK is suspected of being compromised, it is immediately removed from production and no longer used.
-A new ZSK is generated, if need be, and employed immediately.
+A new ZSK is deployed immediately.
 The old key is removed from the key set as soon as its signatures have expired.
-If a ZSK is suspected of being compromised, an announcement is made using the mechanisms defined in Section 2. - If a KSK is suspected of being compromised, a new key is generated and put into immediate use, in parallel with the old key.
+Provided it is not the last facility in operation, operations at the zone signing facility where the incident is suspected to have occurred are suspended pending review.
+The incident is announced using the mechanisms defined in Section 2. - If a KSK is suspected of being compromised, a new key is generated and put into immediate use, in parallel with the old key.
 The appropriate Registry is notified, and a coordinated communication plan is instituted, including requesting the IANA to publish the additional DS record corresponding to the new KSK.
 The old KSK remains in place and is used to sign key sets until such time as it can be considered sufficiently safe to remove.
 During the time preceding the rollover, the key set remains static and any scheduled ZSK rollover is postponed until the KSK rollover is complete.
-A KSK rollover in progress is announced using the mechanisms defined in Section 2 in addition to Registry communications. - If a KSK is lost, a new key is generated with new DS record.
-The Registry is notified, and a coordinated communication plan is instituted, including requesting IANA to publish the additional DS corresponding to the new KSK.
-Once IANA changes are propagated, the old KSK is taken out of service and swapped for the new KSK.
-At such time, the change is announced using the mechanisms defined in Section 2.
-During the time preceding the rollover, the key set remains static and any scheduled ZSK rollover is postponed until the KSK swap is complete.
+A KSK rollover in progress is announced using the mechanisms defined in Section 2 in addition to Registry communications. - If the public or private key material of the KSK becomes unavailable for use without suspicion of compromise, a new KSK is generated with a new corresponding DS record.
+The Registry is notified, and a coordinated communication plan is instituted, including a request to the IANA to publish the additional DS record corresponding with the new KSK, even though the DS still does not point to a KSK which can be seen in the Key Set.
+The TTL of the old DS in the root zone specifies when the change in the root zone DS RRset has propagated.
+After propagation has been ensured, the Key Set at the zone apex will be updated to contain only the new KSK and the existing ZSK.
+The old KSK is removed.
+After waiting for an additional period of time equal to the maximum of the TTL of the Key Set and the TTL of the RRSIG which was signed by the old KSK, the DS in the root zone which points to the old KSK is removed.
+The event is announced using the mechanisms defined in Section 2.
+During the time preceding the rollover, regular ZSK rollovers may be needed, because the expiration date of signatures on the old Key Set cannot be modified.
+However, since RRSIGs were pregenerated in a key ceremony for regular key rollovers and do not require subsequent access to the KSK, it may still be possible to roll the ZSK as per schedule.
+It is important that signing with the new KSK follows the same schedule as was used with the old KSK for the ZSKs in use during this KSK roll.
+During the entire KSK rollover, zone data will continuously be signed if the ZSK is available.